hsandt/pico-boots/README.md

 Because of the subtle differences noted in the Unit tests section above, results may slightly differ between headless and PICO-8 itests, so be sure to handle those differences in your test code.

+#### Itest file

+An itest file is a self-contained source that automatically registers an itest definition in the itest manager when `require`d.
+It requires itself `integrationtest` as well as the modules used for the test, and a big call to `itest_manager:register_itest` in the outer scope (so it is executed immediately on `require`).
+See [`main_menu_itest.lua` from pico-boots demo](https://github.com/hsandt/pico-boots-demo/src/itests/main_menu_itest.lua) for an example.

 #### Conventions

 Integration tests should be placed under in a single `itests` folder somewhere in your game project.
 This is to allow itest discovery when running itests, both headless and in PICO-8.
 Files are searched recursively, so it's possible to sort them under subdirectories.
 To customise this folder path, see *Build your itest cartridge* below.

 Currently, the pico-boots engine has not integration test at all since it's mostly made of separate components.
 To run integration tests, pico-boots would need a sample `gameapp`, which is basically already the role of pico-boots-demo.
 In that sense, pico-boots-demo is the project that ensures that pico-boots' features work inside an actual game loop.

 You will also need a main source to run the itests in PICO-8, `itest_main.lua`.
 See [`itest_main.lua` from pico-boots demo](https://github.com/hsandt/pico-boots-demo/blob/master/src/itest_main.lua) for a template.
 You just need to replace the `demo_app` with your own gameapp subclass to make it work with your game.
+The `--[[add_require]]` is important as this is where itest files `require` statements will be injected (see *Require injection* section above).

 If you add any particular setup to `main.lua`, such as registering a new manager to the app, you should do the same in your `itest_main.lua`.

-To run the itests headlessly with busted, you should make a unit test file `/home/wing/Projects/PICO-8/ld45/src/tests/headless_itests_utest.lua`.
+To run the itests headlessly with busted, you should make a unit test file `src/tests/headless_itests_utest.lua`.
 See [`headless_itests_utest.lua` from pico-boots demo](https://github.com/hsandt/pico-boots-demo/blob/master/src/tests/headless_itests_utest.lua) for a template.
 It will also collect all the itests in the `itests` folder.
 You can customise this path (in sync with `itest_main.lua`) by changing the 2nd argument passed to `require_all_scripts_in`.

 Just like `itest_main.lua`, if you add any particular setup to `main.lua`, you should do the same in your `headless_itests_utest.lua`.